 Equity price risk is the risk of loss arising from changes in equity prices.
 The Fund's investments in equity securities are subject to the equity price risk inherent in all equity securities i.e. the value of holdings may fall as well as rise.
-As at 31 August 2021, the equity securities were included in securities as shown in note 4.
+As at 31 August 2023, the equity securities were included in securities as shown in note 4.
 The risk is primarily addressed through diversification of investment portfolio in accordance with a documented risk management and investment strategy, and the Fund monitors the risk on a continuous basis.

-It was estimated that, as at 31 August 2021, a 10% increase/decrease in the market bid prices of the equity securities, with all other variables held constant, would increase/decrease the net realised and revaluation gains recognised in the reserve fund for the year by HK\$233.6 million (2020: HK\$219.5 million).
+As at 31 August 2023, it is estimated that a 10% increase/decrease in the market bid prices of the equity securities, with all other variables held constant, would have increased/decreased the net realised and revaluation gains recognised in the reserve fund for the year by HK\$173.6 million (2022: decreased/increased the net realised and revaluation losses by HK\$185.0 million).